17th Century Ship’s Bronze Swivel Gun Cannon Lantaka

 CONDITION: The cannon has sight front and rear,

-There are no mold marks, but there are the classic Indonesian floral and geometric designs which accompany the alligator rear
+There are no mold marks, but there are the classic Indonesian floral and geometric designs that accompany the alligator rear

 sight and dolphin handles.
 There is a crack at the end of the swivel pin, but the pin is secure.
 The touch hole